Casa Malpaís: Description

 Casa Malpaís was built around 1260 and was inhabited until about 1400, meaning that the site dates from the Pueblo III to the Pueblo IV Era.
 It is one of the latest dated Mogollon sites.
-The name is Casa Malpaís is Spanish for "House of the Badlands".
+The name Casa Malpaís is Spanish for "House of the Badlands".
 The Springerville volcanic field contains over 400 volcanoes within a fifty-mile radius of Springerville, making it the third-largest volcanic field in the continental United States.

 Unique and unusual features characterize the site.
 The Great Kiva, painstakingly constructed of volcanic rock, is the centerpiece.
 A steep basalt staircase set into a crevice of the high basalt cliff wall leads to the top of the mesa.

 Both the Hopi and Zuni peoples still consider Casa Malpaís a sacred ancestral place.

 The site is at an elevation of 7,000 feet and the pueblo is perched atop terraces in front of basalt cliffs.
 These cliffs were formed from lava flow from an ancient volcano.

 Around 1240, a 60-room pueblo, solar calendar, and Great Kiva were built by the people.
 The site was believed to be abandoned by 1350.